 No matter how well you prepared your feedback providers, you should not put too much pressure on them right away.

 Give people time to think about the questions you’ve raised.
 To get a really considerate feedback, make sure that the person is not taken by surprise and doesn’t feel rushed.

 5. Post-feedback: What happens next?

 Wow.
 You’ve made it to through the feedback process.
-You gathered comprehensive design feedback, encountered feedback discussions with your team.
+You gathered comprehensive feedback, encountered feedback discussions with your team.
 Congratulations.
 But we haven’t reached the finish line of the design feedback process yet.

 There is some additional work you must do to close the feedback loop.
 After all incoming feedback is collected, make sure to communicate the next steps to the people who just gave feedback.

 Keep them updated through follow-up meetings, new design drafts or information on the next project steps.